tenchi-security/zanshin-cli/README.md

 ### `zanshin organization delete`

-Deletes an organization given its ID.
+Delete a specific organization by its UUID.

 **Usage**: